Bailador/Bailador/README.md

 #### `--config`

-Takes comma-separated list of parameters that configure various aspects how Bailador will run. `--config` overrides the [BAILADOR](#configuration) environment variable.
+Takes a comma-separated list of parameters that configure various aspects how Bailador will run. `--config` overrides the [BAILADOR](#configuration) environment variable.
 For details of the available configuration parametes check the [Configuration](#configuration) section of the documentation.
 Currently available parameters: